 The narrated tour teaches guests about Miami’s rich history as they enjoy picturesque views of the city.

 Then, head to the water to visit Island Queen Millionaire’s Row in Biscayne Bay.

 At some point in the afternoon, try to swing by Miami’s Brickell neighborhood, the city’s waterfront historic district and swanky downtown shopping destination.

-You could easily slink into the night here, hitting up the rooftop bars such as area31 for sundown drinks.
+You could easily slink into the night here, hitting up the rooftop bars such as Sugar and Area 31 for sundown drinks.

 Things to do at Night in Miami